AdobeDocs/learning-manager.en/help/migrated/kb/module-not-marked-complete.md

 The issue is related to the reporting **Preferences** set for the project.
 The author must verify the criteria set for the completion and success of the course.

-If there are any changes required, the author can do so using a content authoring tool, such as Adobe Captivate.
+If there are any changes required, the author can do so using a content authoring tool, such as Adobe Captivate Classic.
 The author can then update the module accordingly.

 ![](assets/scorm.png)

+*View Captivate Classic Reporting Preferences*